taseNous/Computer-networks/README.md

 Combined with GNS3, you can simulate complex network topologies by connecting virtual machines to network devices like routers, switches, and firewalls.
 This setup allows for realistic testing of network configurations.

+VMware is a programa for creating and managing virtual machines.
+It can be downloaded from: https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html